datocms/vue-datocms/src/components/StructuredText/README.md

 ## Override default rendering of nodes

-This component automatically renders all nodes except for `inline_item`, `item_link` and `block` using a set of default rules, but you might want to customize those.
+This component automatically renders all nodes except for `inlineItem`, `itemLink`, `block` and `inlineBlock` using a set of default rules, but you might want to customize those.
 For example:

 - For `heading` nodes, you might want to add an anchor;
 - For `code` nodes, you might want to use a custom sytax highlighting component;